vogt4nick/recipes.vogt4nick.com/src/recipes/eggs/quiche.md

     * 110 g Cheddar Cheese, grated

 === "Directions"
-    1. **Preheat oven** to 350 F (175 C).
+    1. **Preheat oven** to 350°F (177°C).
     2. **Mix filling.** Add fillings and seasonings in a large mixing bowl.
 Whisk until blended.
     3. **Build quiche.** Place the piecrust on a parchement-lined sheetpan.
 Layer sausage on bottom of pie crust.
 Layer sautéed vegetables.
 Pour in the the filling.
 Layer cheese on top.
-Bake 50 - 60 minutes at 350 F until almost firm and lightly brown on top.
+Bake 50 - 60 minutes at 350°F until almost firm and lightly brown on top.
     4. **Cool** 2 - 4 hours on a wire rack until cooled to room temperature.
     5. **Serve** warm or at room-temperature.